7thbeatgames/adofai/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something isn't work as intended?
+about: Something isn't working as intended?
-title: ''
+title: "[Bug] "
-labels: ''
+labels: Needs triage
 assignees: ''

+---

+### Search First!
+Please search in [open issues](https://github.com/7thbeatgames/adofai/issues?q=is%3Aissue+is%3Aopen) to see if your issue or request has already been filed.

+Your issue will be closed if maintainers find it is a duplicate.
+Please upvote previously reported issues, instead of creating a new one.
+If your issue isn't submitted before, you are good to write a new one.

 ---